upcmd/updocs-content/logs/c0054_vvvv.md

     cmd=>:
     echo "step2" |grep notexist<=
-          exec error: -> exit status 1
+          exec wait -> exit status 1
-    -----trace for reference-----
+          exit status 1

-     .. failed(suppressed if not last step)
+     .. failed(suppressed if it is not the last step) cmd( 3):
-    cmd( 3):
     echo "step3"